On Dualization over Distributive Lattices: Dualization over distributive lattices

 \begin{corollary} Problem \LDL$(L,\cA,\cB)$ can be solved in time $(m+k)^{O(\chi(m+k))}\poly(n)$, if $L:=L_1\times\cdots\times L_n$ is the product of $n$ distributive lattices, where $n:=\sum_{i=1}^n|L_i|$, $m:=|\cA|$ and $k:=|\cB|$. \end{corollary}

-Corollary~\ref{c2} improves on the result in \cite{E09} when each $L_i$ is a distributive lattice.
+Corollary~\ref{c2} improves on the result in \cite{E09} when each $L_i$ is a distributive lattice\footnote{Indeed, even though the algorithm in \cite{E09} has a quasi-polynomial time complexity in terms of $m$ and $k$ for the product of {\it general} lattices, it has {\it exponential} complexity in terms of the maximum width of the lattices $L_1,\ldots,L_n$.}.
 When each $L_i$ is chain, a stronger bound on the running time, that does on the size of each chain, was given in \cite{BEGKM02-SICOMP}.